EI-CoreBioinformatics/mikado/docs/Tutorial/Daijin_tutorial.rst

 #.
 Most of the transcripts reconstructed by both assemblers are near enough known genes so as not to be categorised as completely novel.
 Only 70 genes for CLASS2 and 130 genes for Stringtie are in non-annotated genomic loci.
 #.
 CLASS2 has performed worse than Stringtie for this particular species and samples - the number of reconstructed transcript is lower, and so is the F1 at the transcript and gene level.
 #.
-Gene precision is pretty low for Stringtie - 40% - suggesting that the assembler has probably detected many spurious loci near annotated ones.
+Although the number of novel loci is low for both CLASS and Stringtie, the high number of loci

 Step 3: running the Mikado steps